 It turns out they kept the trash can next to the louvered door where the air handler was located.
 All the dust and dirt and some of the things that were thrown in the trash were found in the evaporator coil.
 That caused the reduced airflow and for the air conditioner evaporator to get ice on it.
 The frozen evaporator coil caused the system to not function as designed.

-Why does the AC get ice on it when there is reduced air flow?
+Why does the AC get ice on it when there is reduced airflow?
 The air in your home has moisture or humidity in it.
-Part of the process on air conditioning is to remove the moisture from the air.
-In air conditioning and heating engineers and engineering technicians use a psychrometric chart to determine the properties of air.
+Part of the process of air conditioning is to remove the moisture from the air.
+In air conditioning and heating engineers and engineering, technicians use a psychrometric chart to determine the properties of air.

 This is why you see piping on your air conditioner that drains the water to the outside or see window units dripping water outside.
 It is the moisture in the air being drained outside after the evaporator coil condenses it.

 The heat is also removed from the air (the sensible heat) by being absorbed into the cooler evaporator coil.
 The refrigerant in the evaporator absorbs the heat and carries it outside leaving you and your home feeling comfortable.